-The LMC7660 is a CMOS voltage converter capable of converting a positive voltage in the range of ± 1.5 V to ± 10 V to the corresponding negative voltage of ± 1.5 V to ± 10 V. The LMC7660 is a pin-for-pin replacement for the industry-standard 7660.
-The converter features: operation over full temperature and voltage range without need for an external diode, low quiescent current, and high power efficiency.
+The LMC7660 and LMC7669 are CMOS voltage converters capable of converting a positive voltage in the range of +1.5V to +10V to the corresponding negative voltage of -1.5V to -10V.
+The LMC7660 is a pin-for-pin replacement for the popular 7660, while the LMC7669 incorporates a unique error flag to detect output fault conditions.
+Both converters feature: operation over full temperature and voltage range without need for an external diode, low quiescent current, and high power efficiency.

 The LMC7660 uses its built-in oscillator to switch 4 power MOS switches and charge two inexpensive electrolytic capacitors.
+The LMC7669 requires only one additional external resistor to detect output faults.